ctokheim/protocol/README.md

     pvalue:
         - pvalCol1
         - pvalCol2
-    threshold
+    threshold:
         score: 0.1
         top: low
 ```

-METHODNAME is the name of the method, which should match the file naming convention described in the data format above.
+METHODNAME is the name of the method, which should match the method name provided through the command line argument.
 In this example, the method reports two p-values (column names: "pvalCol1" and "pvalCol2") and two q-values (column names: "qvalCol1" and "qvalCol2").
 In the common case that a method reports one p-value/q-value column, then only one bullet point for each attribute would be needed.
 The q-value threshold in this case was set at 0.1, and top significant genes are those below the threshold ("top" set to "low").

 ## Availability